meierjl/Towne/README.md

 # Towne

-This is a curated selection of existing and new HCMV Towne datasets for viewing in the [tsrFinder] [UCSC Genome Browser]
+This is a curated selection of existing and new HCMV Towne datasets for viewing in the [UCSC Genome Browser]

 # Usage: